OrientoNubo/Folder-based-HTML-Builder/README.md

 ------

-This is a python project that reads files in the root folder to generate static HTML files.
+This is a python project that `reads files in the root folder` to generate `static HTML files`.
 You can use it to build your web-based file manager, build simple and efficient log recording pages, and build simple content blogs.